 Food businesses have a legal responsibility to make sure food handlers have food safety skills and knowledge in food safety and hygiene line with the work they do.

 This may include restaurants and takeaways, caterers, food vans, child care centres, deli’s who slice meats and serve salads, and service stations selling pies and hot dogs.

 The proprietor of a business has the responsibility to check staff have adequate food safety and hygiene skills and knowledge.
 Maintaining staff training records is a useful tool to keep track of this requirement.

 Food business owners and managers must also have knowledge of food safety risks and controls and must know and make sure their business complies with all relevant Standards in the Food Standards Code.

 Food safety supervisors need to complete certification in specific competencies through a Registered Training Organisation (RTO).

 All food handlers who handle high risk foods must complete a food safety training course in, or show they understand, safe handling of food, food contamination, cleaning and sanitising equipment, and personal hygiene.
 The free, online DoFoodSafely training program is an example of a food safety training course and is available in multiple languages.

 All other food handlers must have food safety skills and knowledge in line with the work that they do.

-Other sources of food safety information can be gained from:
+Food safety training can also be gained from:

-For further information on food handlers skills and knowledge, see FSANZ’s Food Safety: Skills and knowledge for food businesses webpage, contact your local council’s Environmental Health department or SA Health’s Food and Controlled Drugs Branch.
+For further information on food handlers skills and knowledge, see FSANZ’s Food Safety: Skills and knowledge for food businesses webpage, contact your local council’s Environmental Health department or contact the Food Safety and Regulation Branch of SA Health.